BigNerd95/Chimay-Red/README.md

 - RouterOS IP: 192.168.8.1
 - PC IP: 192.168.8.5

-(As the ROP is dynamically created, you have to extract the www binary from the RouterOS firmware, check that the running version is the same)
+As the ROP is dynamically created, you have to extract the `www` binary from the RouterOS firmware.
+(It's placed in `/nova/bin/`)
+Check that the running version is the same.

 # FAQ
 #### Where does one get the chimay-red.py file, that this tool kit relies on?